ECI to announce Delhi elections date at 3.30 pm today

 "We have governed Delhi only for the last 5 years but the BJP is running the MCDs for the past 12 years hence it is apt to first compare the works of both of them.

-"For example, let''s take the education model of the MCD because primary schools of Delhi are under the MCDs.
+"For example, let's take the education model of the MCD because primary schools of Delhi are under the MCDs.
 When children from MCD schools join Delhi government schools, we have witnessed that they cannot read the textbook of class 2, therefore, we give them that training.
-This is the reality of MCD''s governance and by such model, they are ruining the future of Delhi," Sisodia said.
+This is the reality of MCD's governance and by such model, they are ruining the future of Delhi," Sisodia said.